NethermindEth/el-node-spec/legacy/docs/graft/dashboards.md

 graft dashboard backup
 ```

 This will save all the JSON dashboards in the `dashboards` directory in the current working directory.
-Could be useful to run it in the root of the Node profile directory to save dashboards following the Node package structure, follow [this link](/docs/packaging/#profile) to learn more about the Node profile structure.
+Could be useful to run it in the root of the AVS Node profile directory to save dashboards following the AVS Node package structure, follow [this link](/docs/packaging/#profile) to learn more about the AVS Node profile structure.

 :::note